Choosing Community - (The Hansen) by Christine A Colòn & Christine A Colã²n (Paperback)

 About the Book

 Few writers in the twentieth century were as creative and productive as Dorothy L. Sayers, the English playwright, novelist, and poet.
-In this volume in the Hansen Lectureship Series, Christine Colón explores the role of community in Sayers's works.
+In this volume in the Hansen Series, Christine Colón explores the role of community in Sayers's works.
 In particular, she considers how Sayers offers a vision of communities called to action, faith, and joy, and she reflects on how we also are called to live in community together.

 Book Synopsis

-Few writers in the twentieth century were as creative and productive as Dorothy L. Sayers, the English playwright, novelist, and poet.
-In this volume in the Hansen Lectureship Series, Christine Colón explores the role of community in Sayers's works.
+In this Hansen Series volume, Christine Colón explores the role of community in Sayers's works.
 In particular, she considers how Sayers offers a vision of communities called to action, faith, and joy, and she reflects on how we also are called to live in community together.

 Review Quotes